dougyb83/tech-treasures/README.md

 - As a returning site user, I would like a secure login and registration process, so that I can protect my personal information.
 - As a returning site user, I would like a dashboard where I can view and manage my orders, so that I can track my purchases and manage my account effectively.
 - As a returning site user, I would like to easily edit my personal information, so that I can update my details as needed.
-- As a returning site user, I would like to have access to my order history, so that I can review past purchases and track order statuses.
 - As a returning site user, I would like to receive email confirmation when I register, so that I can verify my account easily.

 ### Site Admin